shyamajp/gatsby-theme-paste/README.md

 # Gatsby Theme for Paste

-A Gatsby theme for creating a blog.
+A Gatsby blog theme using [Paste](https://paste.twilio.design/) with high accecibility and inclusion.

+> NOTE: This is NOT an official Gatsby theme provided by Twilio.

 ## Installation